codingisok-team/codingisok/_src/resources.md

 ### why's [poignant] guide to `ruby`
   If you want an introduction to `ruby` (or programming in general) but wish that programming resources were written by Douglas Adams, then [the poignant guide](https://poignant.guide/) is for you.
-If why's rambling's end up being too much for you, why has also compiled a [list of more traditional `ruby` resources](https://poignant.guide/book/).
+If why's ramblings end up being too much for you, why has also compiled a [list of more traditional `ruby` resources](https://poignant.guide/book/).